av4625/robot_dog/README.md

 - PS Button: Connects the controller to the dog

 #### Leaning Mode
+- Left Stick Left and Right: Move the body forward and back
 - Left Stick Up and Down: Change the height of the dog
+- Right Stick Left and Right: Lean the dog side to side
 - Right Stick Up and Down: Lean the dog forward and back
 - Options Button: Change to trimming mode